BlockchainCommons/BCSwiftSecureComponents/Docs/06-EXAMPLES.md

 // credential, but does not wish to reveal more than his name, his photo, and the
 // fact that the state has verified his identity.

-// Elision is performed by building a set of `Digest`s that will be revealed.
+// Redaction is performed by building a set of `Digest`s that will be revealed.
 All
 // digests not present in the reveal-set will be replaced with elision markers
 // containing only the hash of what has been elided, thus preserving the hash
 // tree including revealed signatures.
 If a higher-level object is elided, then